captbaritone/grats/website/docs/06-faq/04-design-principles.md

 ## A few dependencies well leveraged

 Grats should have a small number of dependencies, and should leverage those dependencies to their fullest extent.
-For example, Grats should use the `graphql-js` for constructing, serializing, and validating GraphQL schemas, rather than implementing its own schema construction and validation logic.
-Similarly, Grats should use TypeScript's own AST parsing and type inference logic, rather than implementing its own.
+For example, Grats uses the `graphql-js` for constructing, serializing, and validating GraphQL schemas, rather than implementing its own schema construction and validation logic.
+Similarly, Grats uses TypeScript's own AST parsing and type inference logic, rather than implementing its own.

 In it's public APIs, Grats should expose the same types and concepts that are used by the underlying dependencies, rather than introducing new concepts that are redundant or confusing.

 Where other utility tools are needed, Grats should consider mainting/forking/vendoring its own implememtatation of exactly the functionality it needs, rather than taking on a dependency on a larger library that provides more functionality than is needed.

-## Test validated behavior
+## Test-validated behavior

 All externally visible behavior of Grats should be captured by our fixture tests, including errors.
 Every added feature or capability, as well as every bug fix, should be accompanied by a new fixture test that demonstrates the changed behavior.

-Fixture tests should be narrow in focus, that containst the minimal amount of code necessary to demonstrate the behavior being tested.
+Fixture tests should be narrow in focus, that consist of the minimal amount of code necessary to demonstrate the behavior being tested.
 It's perfectly fine to have many many fixture tests.